LAStools/LAStools/bin/lastile_README.txt

   a SHP files with rectangular tiles with a corresponding string attribute called TNAME in the DBF file.

-  Please license from martin.isenburg@rapidlasso.com to use LAStools commercially.
+  Please license from info@rapidlasso.de to use LAStools commercially.

   For updates check the website or join the LAStools mailing list.